Picture by Matteo Vistocco on Unsplash

 Perhaps you are worried about how you’ll cope with, or hold back, strong emotions – especially when other people are grieving.

 If you are struggling with nerves, here are six coping strategies for funeral anxiety.
-You'll also find lots more helpful articles about understanding and coping with grief in our Bereavement Support section.

 1. Open up about your fears and anxieties